brmson/dataset-sts/README.md

   * **examples/** contains a couple of simple, self-contained baselines on various tasks.

-  * **tools/** directory contains tools to run, tune and evaluate the KeraSTS models from the models/ directory

   * **models/** directory contains various strong baseline models using the KeraSTS toolkit, including state-of-art neural networks

+  * **tasks/** directory contains model-independent interfaces to datasets for various tasks (from Answer Sentence Selection to Paraphrasing)

+  * **tools/** directory contains tools that put models and tasks together;
+    training, evaluating, tuning and transferring models on tasks

 Datasets
 --------